-Freestyle Barefoot Dancing at 11 Garden st Cambridge Wed.
-Starting 8/15/18--three hours of creative, playful ecstatic dance in community --dance alone, in pairs, in trios, in groups, to music from a magical mix of genres, eras and continents.
+Freestyle Barefoot Dancing at 11 Garden st Cambridge Wed. - three hours of creative, playful ecstatic dance in community --dance alone, in pairs, in trios, in groups, to music from a magical mix of genres, eras and continents.
 You are enough--just dance!!

-Dance Freedom starts the night either with a musical Coffee House/Open Mic from 6:30pm-7:30pm, or with a warm-up class that runs between 6:30-7:30pm (check for individual teachers' start times, they vary).
-The class fee will also cover the actual dance, which starts at 7:30
+Dance Freedom starts the night either with a musical Coffee House/Open Mic or dance movie from 6:30pm-7:45 pm, or with a warm-up class that runs between 6:30-7:45pm (check " Dance Events" for event start times, they vary).
+The class fee will also cover the actual dance, which starts at 7:45

 "Dance Freedom has been a creative outlet for me, a place where I can go every week to celebrate the good times and lighten the bad times and find community."

 "Dancing at Dance Freedom gives me a safe place to just dance without having to deal with the artificiality and meat-market atmosphere at the clubs".

 " I agree with Emma Goldman: " If I Can't Dance, I Don't Want To Be Part of Your Revolution !"
 Dance Freedom is a safe place to let go of stress and find myself again."

 Need a discount off our regular cost of $15-20?
 Ask about helping with set-up (6pm arrival) for a free entry.
 If you arrive between 7:30 and 7:45pm, the cost is only $10.
 7:45 pm onward the cost is $15-20, so early arrival is worth it!